Structuring Board Committees

 Over the past 30 years, board committees and their structures have been streamlined.
 Many boards are looking for more flexible ways of managing their workload while adjusting to the board’s evolving needs.

-Committees can be a practical way to structure and manage the board’s work.
-A committee created to handle a task on the board’s agenda or provide counseling and advice.
-Committees are most effective when their work is clearly defined by the board.
-It is unusual for a board to give decision-making authority to a committee, whose recommendations will still need to be approved by the board.
+Committees can be a practical way to handle a task on the board’s agenda or provide counseling and advice.
+Their role is to help structure and manage the board’s work.
+Committees are most effective when the board clearly defines their work.
+It is unusual for a board to give decision-making authority to a committee; its recommendations will still need to be approved by the board.

 A streamlined committee structure makes board work easier.
-Involving board members in committee activities is a direct way of taking advantage of everyone’s special skills and expertise.
+Involving board members in committee activities is an excellent way of taking advantage of everyone’s special skills and expertise.
 An effective committee has

 - a clear job description and defined goals

-- a chair who is able to involve all members in the committee’s work
+- a chair who can involve all members in the committee’s work

 - members who are committed and willing to spend the needed time to accomplish their tasks